 • Release or closing concerns

-We understand that commercial doors affect safety, security, workflow, and overall building function.
-That is why we take the time to inspect the complete door system instead of focusing only on the most visible issue.
+We understand that commercial doors affect safety, security, workflow, and building function.
+That is why we take the time to inspect the full door system, not just the most obvious problem.

 Facility Door Solutions works with commercial and industrial facilities across Central and Southern Maine.
 We understand that fire-rated rolling steel doors need more than basic door service.
 They require careful inspection, practical repair recommendations, and a strong focus on safe operation.